MAJOR CERTIFICATION FAQ

 No. This electronic version of the senior concentration form (now called the Major Certification Form) replaces the old paper-based form.
-The only students still required to use the paper form are University and CSS majors.
+All majors including COL, CSS and UNIV majors are now certified electronically.

 - What are the benefits of this new application?